How Do I Know If I Need Counselling?

 Maybe...
-It would be unrealistic to say that counseling is for everyone.
+It would be unrealistic to say that counselling is for everyone.
 Counselling works best when the person believes that it could help them.
 It's like when a person believes in drinking kombucha for its probiotics, antioxidants and deliciousness!

 I do not mean to compare counselling to kombucha, rather I am noting that there are many reasons why some people may get more out of the counselling experience than others.
 Here are a few of these reasons.
 This list is certainly not exhaustive.